 Several seaside towns and village host regattas during the summer.
 They are based around the water, but you don't need to own a yacht or a pair of red trousers to turn up and enjoy the ambience.

 - Seaview's Regatta isn't quite on the same scale as Cowes Week but it's a friendly three days of waterside events.
 You can expect rowing, sailing races, tug of war, diving off the slipway and a competition where you have to climb a greasy pole.
-As with Cowes Week, there are usually fireworks on the last night.
+There are usually fireworks on the last night.
 It's been going since the 1850s.

 Isle of Wight Scooter Rally, late August